andrewmahoneyf/CryptoBot/README.md

 ## NodeJS trading bot for Binance

-This is an experimental terminal bot for auto trading on binance.com exchange
+This is an experimental terminal bot for auto trading on binance.com exchange.

+Due to Binance suspending US customers from their site, I have postponed development until further details are released about Binance US.

 ## Configuration